Flora, Fauna & Funky Rides: A Complete Funchal Travel Guide

-Funchal offers endless dining options.
 If you’re looking for a great combination of flavor & ambience, Restaurante Do Forte will not disappoint.
 Apart from the great food, the restaurant is also known for its “pick-up packages” which include round-trip transportation in your choice of a 1932 Austin 12, a 1959 Rolls Royce Silver Cloud II or…a tuk-tuk!

-Our anniversary evening began with a tuk-tuk pick-up from our hotel.
+Our anniversary evening begins with a tuk-tuk pick-up from our hotel.

-reflections from A: she went tuk-tuk over the Rolls Royce?
+reflections from A: she went tuk-tuk over Rolls Royce?
 This girl KNOWS ME!!!

-Our driver, David, then took us up to the Miradouro Vila Guida, where we enjoyed a glass of sparkling wine along with stunning views over the harbor.
+Our driver, David, takes us up to the Miradouro Vila Guida, where we enjoy a glass of sparkling wine along with stunning views over the harbor.

-We then arrived at the restaurant just before sunset, where we enjoyed a fantastic 3-course dinner + wine pairings.
+We arrive at the restaurant just before sunset and enjoy a fantastic 3-course dinner, plus wine pairings.

 reflections from D: well let’s see, I somehow managed to knock SIX glasses off the table, but only TWO of them broke…that’s actually a pretty GOOD outcome, right?!
 Check, please.